 Last week I went out wandering in West Taichung 台中市西區, ostensibly to check out Zhōngxìng First Alley 中興一巷 (formally—and awkwardly—known as Fantasy Story 范特喜微創文化), an artsy district built into a row of old homes, when I noticed this unusual mailbox somewhere along Xiàngshàng North Road 向上北路.
 The fact that “letters” is written in English is no great surprise—see, for instance, this old letter slot in Taipei 台北—but never before have I seen one in this distinct and alluring shade of lilac.

-Nantou Grand Theater 南投大戲院 is one of a small number of old school, second-run movie theaters still operating in Taiwan 台灣.
+Nantou Theater 南投大戲院, in operation since 1935, is one of a small number of old school, second-run movie theaters still operating in Taiwan 台灣.
 Hundreds of others have been abandoned since the turn of the millennium, victims of changing consumer habits (read: downloading) and strong competition from more interactive and engaging forms of entertainment such as video games.
 Why some theaters hold on while most others fail is a bit of a mystery at times.
-In some cases there is an obvious explanation—for instance, that there is a huge student population within easy walking distance, as is the case with this theater in Zhōnglì 中壢.
-In other cases, like this one, the reason eludes me.
-Nostalgia alone cannot explain why this vintage theater in Nántóu City 南投市 was so busy when I wandered by sometime in December 2013.
+In some cases there is an obvious explanation—for instance, when there is a large student population within easy walking distance, as is the case with this theater in Zhōnglì 中壢.
+In other instances the reason eludes me.
+Here in Nantou it would appear as if savvy marketing might be the answer, for the same owner also operates some cafes and other businesses in the area.
+Whatever the case, this classic theater in Nántóu City 南投市 was surprisingly busy when I wandered by sometime in December 2013 to shoot this picture.

 Recently I’ve been mapping dozens of old school movie theaters in Taiwan 台灣, most of them abandoned, so it is a little surprising to chance upon one still in operation in my daily travels.
 Where others have vanished, Nǎnshān Theater 湳山戲院 remains, an old school second-run theater hidden along a small street near Tonghua Night Market in Dà'ān District 大安區, Taipei 台北.